Infleqtion/qLDPC/README.md

 ### macOS

 If you use macOS you may need to install `cvxpy` manually by following the instructions [here](https://www.cvxpy.org/install/) before installing `qLDPC`.
+If you use `conda` to manage your python environment, you can obtain `cvxpy` simply by running `conda install -c conda-forge cvxpy`.

 ## 🚀 Features